Bloc/jottly-checkpoints/06-Blockquote-Testimonials.md

 </div>
 ```

-Let's create our first `blockquote`.
-A `blockquote` is an HTML element that contains quoted text.
+Let's create our first blockquote.
+A blockquote is an HTML element that contains quoted text.

 ```html(index.html)
 <!-- Testimonials